 It’s important to know that not all circumstances will call for baiting carp.
 You have some occasions like crystal clear waters where you can see them more easily.
 Let’s take a muddy river as an example.
 You might toss some bait out as a way of luring the fish into shallower flats where they will show their backs.
 In muddy water, you’d struggle to see them otherwise.

 How to Get a Good Shot from Baiting

 Unless you have the fish sticking out of the water, you want to toss the bait over a rocky or sandy bottom.
-Muddy water can turn into your worst enemy as the carp stirs up the mud and makes it difficult for you to see them.
-As always, be careful of what you shoot at when you toss out a bait.
+Muddy water (see how to bowfish in muddy water here!) can turn into your worst enemy as the carp stir up the mud and make it difficult for you to see them.
+As always, be careful of what you shoot at when you toss out bait.
 While you might get catfish to respond to floating food, some states don’t let you shoot them.
-For example, Texas has currently made it illegal to bowfish for catfish there, even though legislature has been working to allow it again.
+For example, Texas has currently made it illegal to bowfish for catfish there, even though the legislature has been working to allow it again.

 Bowfishing an Intelligent Fish